quercy/gochat/README.md

 # gochat

 A simple chat server and client.
 Still in development and broken.
-This is the first program I've written in Go, as an interview challengs.
+This is the first program I've written in Go, as an interview challenge.